Nijūsan-ku (二十三区)

 Tokyo, 2010 — Medium Format & 35mm

-Shot over 23 days in Tokyo at the age of 23, Nijūsan-ku is a photographic study of the city's 23 special wards—an incomplete but intentional drift through urban space, memory, and form.
-The work blends elements of derive and psychogeography, exploring how city structures shape perception and movement.
+Shot over 23 days in Tokyo at the age of 23, Nijūsan-ku is a photographic study of the city's 23 special wards — an incomplete but intentional drift through urban space, memory, and form.

-Originally exhibited under the title Framing Japan at pop-up Hidden Leaf Gallery (Lewes) and Okinami (Brighton), the images were all machine-developed at Colourstream Photolab, with exhibition prints mounted and framed by hand.
+Originally exhibited under the title Framing Japan at Hidden Leaf Gallery (Lewes) and Okinami (Brighton), with exhibition prints mounted and framed by hand.

-This body of work is paired with Nijūsan-sai (二十三歳) / Twenty-Three Years Old, a companion collection focusing on locations outside Tokyo.
-Together, they form a dual portrait of place and age—an archive of a moment in time, and the act of framing it.
+This body of work is paired with Nijūsan-sai (二十三歳) / Twenty-Three Years Old, a companion collection focusing on locations beyond Tokyo.
+Together, they form a dual portrait of place and age — an archive of a moment in time, and the fraction of it that was caught.